cchdo/cruise_report_2022_p02w/rosette.rst

 04102 - Noisy soak.
 Replaced primary pump to attempt to remedy soak noise.

 04201 - Chipod 14-32 (top) had popped loose and flooded.
 Replaced with 14-36.
 Replaced secondary pump to attempt to remedy soak noise.
-Bottom spring to cap connection broke.
+Bottom spring to cap connection broke on bottle 6.
 Crimped new line and reattached cap prior to 04301.

 04301 -

 04401 - Bio cast.
+Crimp on bottom of bottle 6 failed.
+Reattached spring with knot.

-04402 -
+04402 - No issues noted.

 04501 - Bottle 19 suspected of mistrip.

-04601 -
+04601 - No issues noted.

 04701 - Bio cast.

-04702 -
+04702 - Valve o-ring broken on bottle 1.

 04801 - Bottle 19 confirmed to be mistripping on 04501 and 04801.
 Raised bottle 19 for better lanyard angle with carousel.

-04901 - Bottel 19 fired.
+04901 - Bottle 19 fired.
+SBE43 noisy around 4000 m.

 05001 - Bio cast.
 Soak is still noisy.
 Replaced primary pump.

 05002 - Soak is still noisy.
 Replaced secondary pump.

-05101 -
+05101 - Replaced o-rings on bottles 4, 6, 11, 12, 16, 20, 23, 26, 27.
+RINKO was loose.

-05201 -
+05201 - Primary and secondary offsets noisy and spiky up to 30 m.
+Bottle 19 suspected of mistrip.

 05301 - Bio cast.
+Bottles not fired sequentially.

-05302 -
+05302 - No issues noted.

 05401 - Bottle 19 came up empty.
 Changed out carousel latch.
 Raised bottle 19 to highest position possible.

 05501 -

 05601 - Bio cast.
-Changed pump Y cable to improve temperature and conductivity offsets.
+Changed pump Y cable to attempt to improve temperature and conductivity offsets.

 05602 - No change in soak noise.